oscarmoore38/PID-Controller-STM32/README.md

 #### USART

 The goal was to get the RPM values from my STM32 board and print them in the terminal in VS Code, and USART seemed like the right tool for the job.
 I saw both USART and UART used in the documentation.
 My understanding is that a USART peripheral can support both synchronous and asynchronous communication, while UART refers specifically to asynchronous communication.
-For talking to my computer through the virtual COM port, I’m using the asynchronous mode.
+For talking to my computer through the virtual COM port, I used the asynchronous mode.
 Conceptually, it seemed fairly simple: both sides must agree on the baud rate, the transmitter sends a start bit, then the data bits, and then a stop bit.
 That repeats for each byte.

 I always take the same approach when starting with a new peripheral: user manual, datasheet, reference manual.
-The STM32 actually gives me six serial interfaces to choose from, and I picked USART2 for the following reason from the user manual:
+The STM32 actually provides six serial interfaces to choose from, and I picked USART2 for the following reason from the user manual:

-By default, the USART2 communication between the target STM32 and ST-LINK MCU is enabled, to support virtual COM port That made it the obvious choice.
+> By default, the USART2 communication between the target STM32 and ST-LINK MCU is enabled, to support virtual COM port

+That made it the obvious choice.
 It’s the interface connected by default to the onboard ST-LINK MCU, which I can then connect to my computer over USB.

 For setup, the user manual gave me the pins: PA2 for TX and PA3 for RX.
 From there, it was similar to the rest of my peripheral setup work: enable the RCC clock, configure the GPIO pins for alternate function mode, and set them to AF7.
-Compared with some of the other peripherals, USART was a bit simpler because there’s no separate clock line to worry about.
+Compared with I2C, UART was a  simpler because there’s no separate clock line to worry about.
 The main piece of math was the BRR register, which is based on the input clock, 16 MHz in my case, and the baud rate, which must match on both sides of the connection.

-At that point I knew the pins were configured for serial communication and connected to the onboard debugger.
+At this point, I knew the pins were configured for serial communication and connected to the onboard debugger.
 The main question left was how to actually capture my RPM values and feed them into USART2’s data register.
 While scrolling through the USART registers in the reference manual, I found the TXE bit in the status register.
 That bit is set by hardware when the contents of the data register have been transferred into the shift register, meaning the data register is empty and ready for the next byte.
 In the bit description I also found TXEIE in CR1, which enables an interrupt when that condition occurs.

 I already had my display conditional set up, so the flow ended up being fairly straightforward: